 - Flora of North America, North of Mexico.
 New York: Oxford University Press, 1993- .
 Multi-volume.
 Price varies.This is the first comprehensive, modern flora discussing all of the vascular plants of North America.
 It is intended to be published in 30 volumes covering 20,000 species.
 Volume 1 contains the introduction, Volume 2 covers the ferns and gymnosperms, Volumes 3-26 will cover the vascular plants, Volumes 27-29 will cover the bryophytes, and Volume 30 will contain an index.
 The project’s Web site provides information on the project, full text of published volumes, and other information.
 As of late 2004, eight volumes had been published out of sequence.
 For another project with similar aims, see the monographic series North American Flora.

 - Greuter, Werner, et al, eds.
 International Code of Botanical Nomenclature: Saint Louis Code.
 Königstein , Germany : Koeltz Scientific Books, 2000.
 (Regnum Vegetabile, vol. 138).
 474 p.
 ISBN 3904144227.Botanical nomenclature is governed by the International Code as adopted by each International Botanical Congress held about every six years.
 The Code aims at the provision of a stable method of naming taxonomic groups of plants (including fungi), avoiding and rejecting the use of names that may cause error, ambiguity, or confusion.
 Updates to the Code may be found in Taxon or Mycotaxon.
 This code also governs the use of scientific or Latin names for plants whether they are cultivated or wild; see the International Code of Nomenclature for Cultivated Plants, which is revised after each new International Code of Botanical Nomenclature appears.
 The full text of the St. Louis code is also available on the Web.
-An attempt is being made to combine all five biological nomenclatural codes into a single code; the Draft Biocode was developed in 1997 and is available online.
+An attempt is being made to combine all five biological nomenclatural codes into a single code; the Draft Biocode was developed in 1997.

 - Greuter, Werner, ed.
 Family Names in Current Use for Vascular Plants, Bryophytes, and Fungi.
 Königstein, Germany: Koeltz, 1993.
 95 p.
 (NCU 1; Regnum Vegetabile, vol. 126).
 ISBN 1878762427 (paper).An inventory of currently used family names (NCU) for all plants and fungi exclusive of algae and extinct families of plants.
 The intent is simply to list names in use, not proscribe which are correct.
 The author and original publication of each name is also included.
 Similar inventories have been published for species names in select families and all accepted generic names. (see titles under Names in Current Use… below).
 Updated and corrected on the Vascular Plant Family Nomenclature: Names in Current Use web page.